lei37927/CS499_Deep_Learning_project-6/README.md

 There will be a part when it's keep outputing plots and you can do nothing, because there is a big loop training, wait until it finishes then click 'run' until we see the package 'ggplot' is called, a graph will show in the bottom right section.

 For extra credits, just go down to that part and run it.
+Model4 maybe have some problems.

-Maybe you need to wait for a while to train and load.
+While running maybe you need to wait for a while to train and load.
 When the console in the bottom left corner is running, please do not load new commands.
-In correct operation, it will output the accuracy.
+In correct operation, it will output the dotplot.

 ## About
 This is our sixth group project of CS499 Deep Learning course in Spring 2020 at [NAU](https://nau.edu/)